jonathanhogg/flitter/docs/language.md

 ## Imports

-Top-level definitions (`let`s and `func`s) may be imported from one **Flitter** program file into the top level of another.
+Top-level definitions (`let`s and `func`s) may be imported from one **Flitter** program file into another.
 This allows common definitions to be collected into *modules* that can be used elsewhere.
 For example:

 ```flitter
 import SIZE;thing from 'common.fl'